• Skip to primary navigation

 My PCOS Kitchen - Low Carb Strawberry Rhubarb Crisp - A delicious crispy crisp made with sugar-free strawberries and rhubarb.
 On a wooden blue surface and brass spoon in the back.

 I actually made and photographed this recipe a few months ago when I took a trip to this foreign national food store in Tokyo that sells non-Japanese vegetables and food supplies.
 I just didn't get the chance to upload this recipe until now!
 Since Thanksgiving and Christmas is coming up, it's pretty common for my family to make different fruit crisps and pies.
-If you remember, I had bought some parsnips there and uploaded a Low Carb Chicken & Parsnips Casserole recipe for the blog.

-I actually also found some rhubarb there, which was like the second time I saw some in Japan and it was so expensive!!!
+I actually also found some rhubarb there, which was like the second time I saw some in Japan and it was so expensive.
 If I remember correctly, there were about 4 sticks in each bag and it cost about 8$!
-At that time, my grandpa was harvesting the rhubarb in his yard back in Canada which obviously made me crave some like crazy!
-He couldn't believe the price of rhubarb and told me I have a full field of it for free! 🙁 so jealous.
+At that time, my grandpa was harvesting the rhubarb in his yard back in Canada which obviously made me crave some like crazy.
+He couldn't believe the price of rhubarb and told me I have a full field of it for free. 🙁 so jealous.
 I was too lazy to make a pie crust, so I opted for a low carb strawberry rhubarb crisp instead!
 Easy and delicious!

 My PCOS Kitchen - Low Carb Strawberry Rhubarb Crisp - A brass spoon filled with a gluten-free and sugar-free crisp.
 Sweetened with stevia and the crumble is made of nuts.